Desertcart purchases this item on your behalf and handles shipping, customs, and support to USA.

-💧 Drink Smart, Live Pure — Lead-Free Water, Guaranteed!
+💧 Drink Smart, Live Pure — Because Your Water Deserves the Best

 The KX Matrikx 06-250-125-975 is a 10-inch activated carbon filter cartridge designed for residential and commercial water systems.
-Utilizing NSF-certified coconut shell carbon and ion-exchange media, it effectively reduces soluble and particulate lead, chlorine taste, and odors.
-With a fine 0.5 µm filtration rating and a capacity exceeding 2,500 gallons at 0.75 GPM, it ensures long-lasting, clean, and safe drinking water.
-Easy to install with FDA-compliant materials and color-coded fittings, this filter meets rigorous ANSI, NSF, and WQA standards for trusted water purification.
+Utilizing NSF-certified coconut shell carbon and ion-exchange media, it effectively reduces soluble lead, cysts, chlorine taste, and odors with a fine 0.5 µm filtration.
+Engineered in the USA with FDA-compliant materials, it delivers up to 2,500 gallons of clean water at 0.75 GPM, ensuring long-lasting, reliable performance and peace of mind for health-conscious users.

 | Material | Activated Carbon |